Installing a septic tank system

 • Future use of the land

 • The location must meet the minimum setback distances to boundaries, watercourses (including dams), other buildings, swimming pools, tennis courts and driveways.
-These distances can be found in the Environmental Protection Authority Code of Practice (891.4)
+These distances can be found in the Guidelines for onsite wastewater management (4.5).

 • Keeping of livestock (cannot be on effluent disposal area)